Emurasoft/emurasoft.github.io/en/dlg/customize/history/index.md

 Deletes an item to the list.

-## Exclude the internet cache folder List check box
+## Exclude the internet cache folder List checkbox

 If this box is checked, EmEditor will not add file paths that are in the Internet cache folder.